 If you have low volumes of traffic, try expanding your reports to a longer date range.
 Don’t be afraid to go back and see what people were asking last year.
 Additionally, you can fine tune by replacing the question mark with question words like “who”, “what”, “where”, “when” and “how”.

 Now, most of us are busy people.
 Rather than spending weeks/months churning out masses of content, why not make sure that you’re answering/solving the most profitable questions/problems?
-Let’s do some cross referencing with AdWords.
+Let’s do some cross referencing with Google Ads.

-Log into AdWords and pull your actual trafficked keyword data from AdWords.
-To do this, go into your AdWords account and, without selecting a campaign (or selecting one, depending on how specific you want your keywords to be), click on the “Keyword Details” option.
+Log into Google Ads and pull your actual trafficked keyword data from Google Ads.
+To do this, go into your Google Ads account and, without selecting a campaign (or selecting one, depending on how specific you want your keywords to be), click on the “Keyword Details” option.
 Then select “All”.
 This will give you a list of all the actual keywords that sent traffic to your site and not just the keywords that triggered your ads.

-After AdWords goes away for a minute and pulls the data, you should be presented with a nice list of sortable keywords This is one of the most valuable pages you will find in the AdWords interface.
+After Google Ads goes away for a minute and pulls the data, you should be presented with a nice list of sortable keywords This is one of the most valuable pages you will find in the Google Ads interface.
 Since Google did away with providing most organic keyword data in Google Analytics, even using Google Tag Manager, this is where you get it now.
 Unfortunately, you have to pay for it.

 As you can see, this is pretty valuable data.
 For the purposes of this exercise, what we’re looking to do is find some keywords with a decent conversion rate and high ROI (Conversion Value/Cost).
 We need to pick 2-3 keywords that not only convert well, but match the topic/question asked in step 1 above.
 What’s even more important is that you pick keywords that you are not already ranking in first place for.
 I’ll be covering the real value of these particular keywords in my next post, so stay tuned.